Yahoo's rise in Asia offsets risk from Tumblr bet

 But some investors and analysts say that Wall Street is more focused on the rising value of Yahoo's Asian assets, such as its 24-percent slice of China's Alibaba, than on actual business operations.
 That means the 37-year-old executive faces less immediate pressure to prove that Yahoo's biggest acquisition in years is a profitable one.

-"Overall I'm relatively skeptical, but I don't think it matters much to the stock," Macquarie Research analyst Ben Schachter said of the deal.
+"Overall I'm relatively sceptical, but I don't think it matters much to the stock," Macquarie Research analyst Ben Schachter said of the deal.

 "Say they destroy 100 percent of the value and drive Tumblr into the ground.
 It's probably less than a dollar per share in value," he said.